re1n0/linux_rocksmith/src/README.md

 [generate.sh](/src/generate.sh) creates the guides and puts them in inside [guides/setup/](../guides/setup).
 Full-line Variable replacements are handled inside [generate.sh](/src/generate.sh), inline changes are made with [replace-inline.sh](/src/replace-inline.sh).

 The only more complex part is the [section compiling wineasio](/src/wineasio-install/).

-# Why Tabs instead of Spaces?

-Because I'm lettung YOU use your preferred indentation width, instead of forcing one onto you (also less characters).